 Cold Comforts launches and reorientates the curiosities surrounding a voice-activated world.
 It para-theatrically attempts to locate a ‘body’ through question-and-answer, and in parallel ransacks and exteriorizes the aesthetic legitimacies of Flesh and Bone.
 Unreal, unpleasant, unwinding, until...

 Pelosone #1, Pelosone #2, Pelosone #3, Pelosone #4, Pelosone #5, Pelosone #6

 Jewellery - linking bodies

 Hundreds of apps on our smart devices allow us to quantify almost any sort of vital sign.
-This devotion to self tracking, rather than increasing our personal awareness, reveals a loss of contact with our natural path and impulses.
-My personal (non)digital watch, in contradiction with the ‘quantified self’ notion, doesn’t track anything but helps staying in touch with personal timing and needs.
-Here the sense of touch is an intimate receptor and a powerful trigger that brings me far from a multitasking era, setting an immediate connection with my own inner identity and the world around me.
+This devotion to self-tracking, rather than increasing our personal awareness, reveals a loss of contact with our natural path and impulses.
+Margherita Chinchio’s personal (non-) digital watch, in contrast to the ‘quantified self’ notion, doesn’t track anything, but helps her stay in touch with personal timing and needs.
+The sense of touch is an intimate receptor and a powerful trigger that brings her far away from a multitasking era, providing an immediate connection with her inner identity and the world around her.

 Installation with ceramic objects and audio

 ‘I throw you on the potters’ wheel I centre you You centre me My hands, my body, my mind are fully present Here with you A dance in reflection I press my fingers into your centre You open up I open up Two containers meeting each other I take you from the potters’ wheel Press your skin on mine My body contains your body Your body contains mine.’
 Put on the headphones and press play, be led into a world of ceramic containers waiting to meet your skin, your body, your mind.